Vijay Raghavendra: Child roles : 1980s–1990s

-Adult roles: 2002 - Present
+Adult roles: 2002–present

 His first adult role as an actor was in Ninagagi (2002), a box office blockbuster which brought him success on his first role opposite the debutant Radhika.
 The film was a remake of the Telugu hit Nuvve Kavali, which screened for over 100 days and created a record.
 Following this success, he signed two more movies in the same year, which could not succeed at the box office.
 He has acted in many movies since then.
-His notable movies are Kallarali Hoovagi, Rishi, Khushi and Kaaranji.
+His notable movies are Khushi (2003), Rishi (2005), Kallarali Hoovagi (2006) and Ganesha Matte Banda (2008).
+Regarding his performance in Khushi, a critic noted, "Vijay is like Rahul Dravid of Indian cricket.
+He has churned out emotions very well".

 Vijay did not have a single release in 2010.
-His much delayed films Shraavana, Vinayaka Geleyara Balaga and the multi-starrer Kalla Malla Sulla released in 2011 with the latter two films earning favourable reviews.
+His much delayed films Shravana, Vinayaka Geleyara Balaga and the multi-starrer Kalla Malla Sulla released in 2011 with the latter two films earning favourable reviews.
 In 2012, he starred again in a multi-starrer comedy Snehitaru, which received a mixed response at the box office.
-In 2015, he starred in the biographical Shivayogi Sri Puttayyajja and won the Karnataka State Film Award for Best Actor.

 In 2013, Vijay was a contestant and winner in the much talked about Kannada version of the reality show Bigg Boss in its first season, which started with 13 contestants.
 Vijay has been reportedly paid Rs.
 5 million prize money.
+In 2016, he starred in the biographical Shivayogi Sri Puttayyajja and won the Karnataka State Film Award for Best Actor.